Your Guide to Care with an Out-Of-Network Prosthetic Team

 by Amber Henson, on Jun 2, 2020

 Did you know that it is possible to get an insurance company to pay part of the cost for you to receive care from an out-of-network prosthetist?
-At Arm Dynamics, we often care for patients who have chosen us instead of the in-network prosthetic device provider that their insurance company recommended.
+Our Arm Dynamics clinical teams often care for patients who have chosen us instead of the in-network prosthetic device provider that their insurance company recommended.
 While it is possible, it may not be easy, and you must be involved in making it happen.
 It may be a difficult road, but the reward is holistic care from our prosthetists and therapists, and the most comfortable fit for a device that you’ll be using every day.

-If you would like to have Arm Dynamics provide your prosthetic care, but you know that we are outside of your insurance company’s network, we recommend that you have a complimentary evaluation with us, either in-person or via video chat.
+If you would like us to provide your prosthetic care, but you know that we are outside of your insurance company’s network, we recommend that you have a complimentary evaluation with us, either in-person or via video chat.
 During that meeting, we can guide you through your available options and discuss your goals.
 We also recommend that you ask us these evaluation questions.
-In addition, we can discuss what the next steps will be for you to advocate for Arm Dynamics to become your prosthetic care provider.
+In addition, we can discuss what the next steps will be for you to advocate for us to become your prosthetic care provider.

 If you are not already in contact with us, please use our Contact Us form and let us know you would like an evaluation.